 The objectives of the regional workshop were to:

 - Promote the exchange of experiences in the field of monitoring and assessment and data and information exchange in Central Asia;

 - Improve cooperation between the countries of the region in the protection and use of water resources;

 Identify lessons learned and good practices as possible examples to be included in the new publication “Good practices and lessons learned in transboundary data exchange”.

-Representatives of the relevant state bodies (water, environment, foreign affairs, etc.) and hydrometeorological services of the countries in Central Asia, regional and international organizations, NGOs, as well as experts in the field of protection and use of water resources from Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan are invited to participate in the workshop.
+Participants included representatives of relevant state bodies (water, environment, foreign affairs, etc.) and hydrometeorological services of the five countries in Central Asia (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan), NGOs, regional and international organizations as well as national experts in the field of protection and use of water resources.

 Strengthened capacity of government agencies and hydrometeorological services in Central Asia to further develop cooperation between countries in the field of information exchange, monitoring and assessment of transboundary waters.